EmumbaOrg/VectorDBBench/infra/README.md

 ```

 ## RESOURCE CREATION WORKFLOW
-1. Run `./scripts/create.sh` script with cloud provider flag.
+1. In the root directory, run `./scripts/create.sh` script with cloud provider flag.
 The script checks the flag and configures terraform for cloud provider
 2. Terraform execution starts initialization and checks the remote backend for any user activity.
 3. If no user activity is found, it proceeds to validate the configuration.
 4. After validation of configuration, terraform creates a plan for resource creation and prompts user before applying the plan.
 This user prompt has been added to prevent misconfiguration.
 5. After user confirmation, terraform creates resources.
-6. To debug errors or check the progress of resource creation, check `terraform-create.log` file for details
+6. To debug errors or check the progress of resource creation, check `terraform-create.log` file created in root directory for detailed logs
 7. To monitor the performance of resources through netdata monitoring tool, use this link `http://<public-ip>:19999` where public-ip is the internet reachable IP of resource.
 ![Terraform WF](https://github.com/user-attachments/assets/a3292745-5e18-4d1b-ac4b-a5c55d6dd512)

 ### EXECUTION STEPS
 1. Install the tools from the pre-requisites section